 Some patients find taking their own blood tricky.
 Before you start, please watch our video guide (below) and read through the blood sample instructions.

 Yes.
 It is important to understand when you should be testing; this will depend on your sexual history.

 You will not be able to request a kit online more than once every 4 months.
 If you do need to test more frequently than this, please book a telephone appointment so we can arrange this for you:

 I have symptoms

 I’m under 18

-Contact us for a telephone consultation; you will then be given a clinic appointment or sent out a self-testing kit as appropriate.
+Please book a telephone appointment; you will then be given a clinic appointment or sent out a self-test kit as appropriate.
 You can also see your school or college nurse for a free test pack.